Sebbe/sebbe.github.com/_posts/2017-03-20-creating-your-own-facets.md

     new FacetGroupSettings(
-        FacetSelectionType.Multiple, // decides if the user can select multiple or just one facet at a time 0, // how many facets to show before a "more" option comes true, // decides if to show collapse ("more") or not true, // if you have icons for the facets, then set this to true true, // if true, then a matching number will be set next to the facet  in the cms Enumerable.Empty<string>() // if this group is dependent on another group (to get correct matching number)
+        FacetSelectionType.Multiple, // decides if the user can select multiple or just one facet at a time 0, // how many facets to show before a "more" option comes true, // decides if the group is collapsed or not true, // if you have icons for the facets, then set this to true true, // if true, then a matching number will be set next to the facet  in the cms Enumerable.Empty<string>() // if this group is dependent on another group (to get correct matching number)